whallysson/rbpdf/README.md

 * CSS minimum support.
 * Image
  - 8bit PNG image support without RMagick liblary.
- - PNG/JPEG/GIF image support. (use RMagick liblary)
+ - PNG(with alpha channel)/JPEG/GIF image support. (use RMagick liblary)

 ##
-## Installing RFPDF
+## Installing RBPDF
 ##

-RFPDF is distributed via RubyGems, and can be installed the usual way that you install gems: by simply typing `gem install rfpdf` on the command line.
+RBPDF is distrifuted via RubyGems, and can be installed the usual way that you install gems: by simply typing `gem install rbpdf` on the command line.

 ==